 Where to stay in Valbona?

-We stayed at Hotel Margjeka where we enjoyed the well-deserved dinner and some beers after the long hike.
-You can also check these deals in Booking* and find your accommodation.
+We stayed at Hotel Margjeka where we enjoyed a well-deserved dinner and some beers after the long hike.
+You can also check these deals in Booking and find your accommodation.

 You can also camp in Valbona Valley National Park.
-My friend Mendim from Camping Friends does hike & camp to both Albania and Kosovo almost every weekend.
-I so envy him but haven’t been able yet to join him in any of the trips.
+My friend Mendim from Camping Friends hikes & camps in both Albania and Kosovo almost every weekend.
+I so envy him but haven’t been able yet to join him on any of the trips.
 Check out this picture from one of his trips to Valbona.
 Wouldn’t you want to be there, too?

 From Valbona you can take a taxi to Fierze and then take the ferry through Komani Lake (which looks fabulous by the way) and back to Shkodra and continue your trip to Tirana and Kruja, visit the beautiful Albanian beaches, or you can take a taxi to Bajram Curri and from there hop on a minivan to Gjakova and explore what Kosovo has to offer.
 (Read more about Kosovo here.)